Shola-Ayeotan/Customer-Predictive-Model/README.md

 This project used ensemble machine learning algorithms to predict customer subscriptions to financial products offered by a Bank.
 The goal was to conduct a comprehensive analysis from end to end, extracting valuable insights into customer behaviour and preferences.

 ## Dataset
-The dataset used in this study contained information gathered from a marketing campaign conducted by the bank between May 2008 and November 2010.
-It comprises 40,000 instances with 20 input features relating to customer demographics, engagement, and marketing outcomes.
+The dataset used in this study contained information gathered from a marketing campaign conducted by the bank within a period spanning two years.
+It comprised 40,000 instances with 20 input features relating to customer demographics, engagement, and marketing outcomes.

 ## Phases and Methodology
 The project was executed in various stages, including: